 Have you traveled to the Himalayas yet?
-Maybe you went on to a travel trip to Dharamshala, explored the many places to visit near Manali, or hiked to Chandrashila peak, or perhaps you visited Uttarakhand: Mussoorie, Landour, Dehradun, or trekked in the valley of flowers.
+Maybe you went on to a travel trip to Dharamshala, explored the many places to visit near Manali, or hiked to the Chandrashila peak in Himachal Pradesh.
+Or perhaps you visited Uttarakhand: Mussoorie, Landour, Dehradun, or trekked in the valley of flowers.

 Vast green pastures, sheep and cow grazing on lush grass, high vegetation-rich mountains, dense jungles, orchards, farms and villages, English houses, churches — this is the typical scene in Himachal and Uttarakhand.

-Though Spiti is one of the many Himachal Pradesh valleys, its nothing like this.
+Though Spiti is one of the many Himachal Pradesh valleys, it is nothing like this.

 What does this Spiti Valley travel guide contain?

-- Solo in Spiti- My journey from Manali to Spiti, finding homestays in different villages, commuting in the valley, making my way on foot and hitchhiking, and more.
+- Solo in Spiti- My journey from Manali to Spiti, finding home stays in different Spitian villages, commuting in the valley, making my way on foot, hitchhiking, and more.